 The analytic expressions for $\mu\to e\gamma$, $\mu\to 3e$ and $\mu - e$ conversion are given in Ref.~\cite{Rocha-Moran:2016enp} and we have confirmed them using the FalvorKit~\cite{Porod:2014xia} of SARAH~\cite{Staub:2013tta} coupled to SPheno~\cite{Porod:2011nf} routines. \\[-.3cm]

 When the revamped fermionic DM is mostly singlet, the phenomenology of dark-matter is specified by Yukawa interactions, hence one expects a correlation with cLFV phenomena, as in the simplest scotogenic model.
 On the other hand, for a mainly triplet fermionic dark-matter candidate, the DM phenomenology is determined by gauge interactions, with a strong interplay with cLFV physics.
 Notice the charged triplet contribution in Fig.~\ref{fig:mutoe}.
 Typically, one finds that cLFV rates decrease for large DM masses, as expected.
-For comparison, as we saw in Table~\ref{tab:LFV}, the MEG experiment~\cite{MEG:2016leq} excludes $\mu \to e \gamma$ branching ratio up to $1.5 \times 10^{-13}$. \\[-.3cm]
+For comparison, as we saw in Table~\ref{tab:LFV}, the MEG II experiment excludes $\mu \to e \gamma$ branching ratio up to $1.5 \times 10^{-13}$~\cite{MEGII:2025gzr}. \\[-.3cm]

-In Fig.~\ref{fig:cLFV_STM} we show $\text{BR}(\mu\to e\gamma)$~(left panel) and $\text{BR}(\mu\to 3e)$~(right panel) versus the fermionic DM mass $m_{\chi_1}$ in the full-fledged singlet-triplet revamped model.
+In Fig.~\ref{fig:cLFV_STM} we show $\text{BR}(\mu\to e\gamma)$~(left panel) and $\text{BR}(\mu\to 3e)$~(right panel) versus the fermionic DM mass $m_{\chi_1}$ in the full-fledged singlet-triplet revamped scotogenic model.
 One sees that the correlation between dark-matter and cLFV phenomena is more involved.
 The color bar indicates whether the fermionic DM is triplet or singlet-like.
 High values of $\xi$ is the limit for singlet fermionic dark-matter, while low $\xi$-values correspond to triplet-like fermionic dark matter $\Sigma^0$.
+Notice that because of LEP constraints on new exotic charged leptons, as described in section~\ref{sec:fdm-Constraints}, triplet-like fermionic DM (shown by the blue points) must have mass higher than 102 GeV~\cite{OPAL:2003zpa,L3:2001xsz}.
 The horizontal black-dashed lines in the left and right panels are the future projected sensitivities expected at the MEG II~\cite{MEGII:2018kmf} and Mu3e~\cite{Blondel:2013ia,Mu3e:2020gyw} experiments, respectively.